UMBC-CMSC636-Team6/UMBC-CMSC636-Team6/README.md

 ## Running Online

-To directly access the visualization via internet, visit https://umbc-cmsc636-team6-7pm7.onrender.com This may take several seconds to reload
+To directly access the visualization via internet, visit https://umbc-cmsc636-team6-7pm7.onrender.com<br>
+Due to some technical difficulties with using the free version of Render, the website may take an unusually long time to load or return a `502 Bad Gateway` error.
+If you repeatedly experience either issue with this link, refer to the previous section and try opening the site locally.

 ## How to Use